You’ve made the biggest decision already – choosing to start a supplement or natural product brand. But what’s next?

 6. Make Your Supplement or Functional Food and Create a Distribution Plan

 Finally it’s time to give the green light to the manufacturer you’ve selected.
 Make sure you know of any possible delays in advance so you can plan accordingly.
 For instance, Chinese manufacturers close for two weeks during Chinese New Year and this may cause delays of up to one month.
+Many ingredients are produced in limited quantity, and planning for supply chain continuity is critical to your success.

 Your manufacturer may provide distribution options, such as drop-shipping, or you can arrange your own product distribution.
 To create optimal distribution channels, focus on customer needs.
 If your customers buy online create an e-commerce website and fulfillment system for direct sales.
 For additional sales consider selling to other online resellers or distributors.